Adrien-Berard/InternshipKU/MDSimulation/LAMMPSSimulation/Chromatine3DModel/README.md

 Visualize your copolymer using Ovito or VMD (see online).
 Open the file dump.lammpstrj with the software you prefer.

 ### 5th step
-Enjoy the beauty of the simulation!
+Enjoy the beauty of the simulation!!